Back to blog

 Tips for choosing a university

-Compare multiple universities
+Compare several universities

-Review course content carefully
+Scrutinise the course content

-Programs with similar names can have very different modules.
+Different universities can offer very different modules.

-Visit the university if possible
+Visit the university if you can

 Some universities offer virtual campus tours.

-Common mistakes
+Common mistakes when choosing a university

-Underestimating the city factor
+Underestimating the city

 Missing application deadlines